TVNZ+: Expansion

 In April 2016, TVNZ shut down its children's programming channel TVNZ Kidzone after the satellite provider Sky TV decided not to renew their contract.
 TVNZ transferred Kidzone's content online to TVNZ OnDemand.

 In October 2019, a Horizon Research survey of 1,000 adults estimated that 59% of adults used TVNZ OnDemand, making it the most widely used streaming service in New Zealand.
 Its competitors have included Netflix (56%), Sky TV (29%), MediaWorks' ThreeNow (28%), Lightbox (18%), and Neon (7%).

 Rebranding

 On 13 June 2022, the service rebranded from TVNZ OnDemand to TVNZ+.
 TVNZ confirmed that the rebrand was not being used as an opportunity to introduce a premium version that would allow viewers to skip ads.

 On 7 October 2024, TVNZ proposed investing more in its TVNZ+ streaming service as part of restructuring measures to find NZ$30 million in cost savings.
-On 29 October, TVNZ proposed expanding the news content of TVNZ+ while abandoning plans to shut down 1News' website.
+On 29 October, TVNZ proposed expanding the news content of TVNZ+ while abandoning plans to shut down the 1News website.

+In mid-February 2026, Canstar reported that TVNZ+ comprised six percent of the viewership in New Zealand's streaming market during the fourth quarter of 2025, based on measured interest on SVOD from JustWatch.
+TVNZ+ came sixth place, trailing Netflix (22%), Amazon Prime Video (21%), Disney+ (17%), Neon (15%) and Apple TV+ (9%).
+Canstar reported that TVNZ+ and other local platforms Neon and ThreeNow had experienced a dip in viewership due to competition from international streaming platforms.

+From 20 April 2026, TVNZ+ began launching sports subscription and greater personalisation functions on its apps.
+This digital upgrade's launched was plagued by various bug and error issues.
+The new upgraded app was also incompatible with 2015 and 2016 Samsung television models, affecting thousands of users.